akam1o/arca-storage/docs/mvp-setup.md

 3. **Configure STONITH (recommended for production):**

-   **Note:** The Ansible playbook has STONITH disabled by default (`pacemaker_enable_stonith: false`).
-For MVP/testing environments, you can proceed without STONITH.
+   **Note:** For MVP/testing environments, you can proceed without STONITH.
 For production environments, STONITH is strongly recommended.

    To enable STONITH:
    - Set `pacemaker_enable_stonith: true` in `ansible/group_vars/all.yml`